Program

 Program Highlights

 Rapidly changing climate conditions continue to dramatically impact park ecosystems.
 Through scientific assessments, park scientists can better understand risk factors for vulnerable species and their potential for resiliency in the face of climate change.
-Current studies underway include looking at camouflage mismatch of snowshoe hares due to changing snow conditions at Isle Royale National Park, impacts of changing boreal and arctic ecosystems on caribou herds at Denali and Gates of the Arctic National Park & Preserves, and analyzing melting tidewater glacier habitat used by harbor seals in Kenai Fjords National Park.
+Current NPF grants support studies that look at camouflage mismatch of snowshoe hares due to changing snow conditions at Isle Royale National Park, impacts of changing boreal and arctic ecosystems on caribou herds at Denali and Gates of the Arctic National Park & Preserves, and use of melting tidewater glacier habitat by harbor seals in Kenai Fjords National Park.

 Program Updates